 COMPRESS: Next, compress your thumb and forefinger together and roll them towards the nipple.
 You will soon see milk start to flow, in drops at first and later, for some women, in streams.
 Avoid sliding your fingers down towards the nipple as that could cause irritation to your skin.
 Instead, simply roll and COMPRESS.

 As you do these three steps, you’ll find a rhythm to the motion.
-After doing this several times, rotate your hand so you are stimulating a different part of the breast.
+After doing this several times, rotate your hand so you are stimulating a different part of the i use it breast.
 You can also switch frequently between both breasts.

 Don’t expect milk IMMEDIATELY!
 It will take a few minutes.
 Just like when a baby nurses, it takes a bit of time to stimulate the breast before the milk ejects.
 Keep going with your PRESS, COMPRESS, RELEASE action until the milk starts flowing.